Enjoying a Day Like a Local in Edinburgh, Scotland @homestaycom

 Scotts Monument

 I visited Princes Street to delight myself with the monuments and architecture in the area.
 Scotts Monument stands in Princes Street Garden near the Waverly Train Station; this is one of the first things you will notice when you get out of the train station.
-Scotts Monument commemorates Sir Walter Scott, an author of great Scottish literature, and it is considered as one of the world’s largest monument to a writer in the world.
+Scotts Monument commemorates Sir Walter Scott, an author of great Scottish literature, and it is considered one of the world’s largest monuments to a writer in the world.
 George Meikle Kemp, a self-taught architect built this 200ft high sandstone monument with a Victorian Gothic design.
-As i took in the aura of the building, I wandered around and took some photos.
-But if your feeling fit enough to climb 287 steps to the top you will have a fantastic clear view of Edinburgh Castle that makes it more than worth the effort to get to the top.
+As I took in the aura of the building, I wandered around and took some photos.
+But if your feel fit enough to climb 287 steps to the top you will have a fantastic clear view of Edinburgh Castle that makes it more than worth the effort to get to the top.

 Admission: 5 pounds